Know the Laws: Texas

 A magistrate's order for emergency protection is usually good for between 31-61 days.
-However, if the abuser was arrested for assault with a deadly weapon, the order would be good for between 61 - 91 days.** The court can issue this order upon your request, or upon the request of your guardian, a police officer, or the state attorney.
+However, if the abuser was arrested for assault with a deadly weapon, the order would be good for between 61 - 91 days.** The court can issue this order upon your request, or upon the request of your guardian, a police officer, the state attorney/prosecutor, or based on the judge’s own decision.
 If the crime involved serious physical injury or use of a deadly weapon, the judge is supposed to issue this order even if no one requests it.***

 Note: The rest of the information on our site about protective orders (such as who is eligible, what the steps are for getting one, etc.) refers to temporary and permanent protective orders; not this magistrate's order.